grzegorz-jamroz/sf-storage-api-bundle/README.md

  ------------------- -------- -------- ------ --------------------------
 ```

-It is possible do disable some path at all.
-In this case you can use `excludedPaths` metadata.
+It is possible do disable some actions at all.
+In this case you can use `excludedActions` metadata.

 ```php
 <?php